The Stars My Destination

 Which brings me to the third reading, also years later.

 Ah, now I really get it.
 The Stars My Destination (originally named Tiger!
 Tiger! after the first line of the William Blake poem and Gully Foyle's facial scars) is not supposed to be an ordinary novel of nuanced characterization and carefully paced plot.

 But condensed.
 No pause for soul-baring arias or tender moments.
-We have to pick up our personal insights and relationships from the characters' non-stop actions.
+We have to pick out our personal insights and relationships from the characters' non-stop actions.
 No musical interludes or washroom breaks.
-It's compulsive reading, the kind that when you don't quite understand what's going on you plough ahead nonetheless because there's something else you've got to know.
+It's compulsive reading, the kind that you keep on with, even when you don't quite understand what's going on, because there's always something else you've got to know.

 And yet, I'm not sure that there really is anything to know at the end of the novel.
 Is it just the trip and not the destination—be it death or the stars—that matters?

 There are science fiction fans, highly knowledgeable and literate people, who read The Stars My Destination every few years and seem to benefit from it.
 I have to admit that, as explained, I've got into the novel more each time I've taken it on, which is usually a good sign of a book being a classic.